rustls/rustls/README.md

 for implementing the cryptography algorithms used in TLS.
 In Rustls, a [`crypto::CryptoProvider`] represents a collection of crypto primitive implementations.

-The Rustls team recommends using the [`aws-lc-rs`] crate for its complete feature set and performance.
-See [the aws-lc-rs FAQ][aws-lc-rs-platforms-faq] for more details of the platform/architecture support constraints in aws-lc-rs.

-[`ring`] is also available via the `ring` crate feature: see [the supported `ring` target platforms][ring-target-platforms].

 By providing a custom instance of the [`crypto::CryptoProvider`] struct, you can replace all cryptography dependencies of rustls.
 This is a route to being portable to a wider set of architectures and environments, or compliance requirements.
 See the